 All members of the board believe strongly in the value and importance of good corporate governance and in our accountability to all of Samuel Heath & Sons plc (“Samuel Heath” or the “Company”) stakeholders including the shareholders, staff, advisers, regulators and other suppliers.
 Robust corporate governance improves performance and mitigates risk and therefore is an important factor in achieving the medium to long term success of the Company.
 In the statement which follows, we explain our approach to governance, and how the board and its committees operate.

-Changes to AIM rules on 30 March 2018 required AIM companies to apply a recognised corporate governance code from 28 September 2018.
-Samuel Heath & Sons plc has chosen to adhere to the Quoted Company Alliance’s (“QCA”) Corporate Governance Code for Small and Mid-Size Quoted Companies (revised in April 2018) to meet the new requirements of AIM Rule 26.
+AIM companies are required to apply a recognised corporate governance code.
+Samuel Heath has chosen to adhere to the Quoted Company Alliance’s (“QCA”) Corporate Governance Code for Small and Mid-Size Quoted Companies (revised in April 2018) to meet the requirements of AIM Rule 26.

 The QCA Code is constructed around ten broad principles and a set of disclosures.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
 We have considered how we apply each principle to the extent that the board judges these to be appropriate in the circumstances, and below we provide an explanation of the approach taken in relation to each.